How to draft a notebook or journal cover in any size

 SLEEVE = 2/3 of notebook width by height (for me: 2/3 x 18 cm = 12 cm by 25 cm)

-I would not make the sleeves any wider then 2/3 of the notebook width because it might be difficult to insert the notebook once you finish making the cover.
+I would not make the sleeves any wider than 2/3 of the notebook’s width because it might be difficult to insert the notebook once you finish making the cover.
 Do not make it too narrow either, because the cover might fall out when is open.
-As a rule of thumb I like to make it between 1/2 and 2/3 the width, especially when adding pockets.
+As a rule of thumb, I like to make it between 1/2 and 2/3 the width, especially when adding pockets.

-SLEEVE, cut x 2 external fabric + lining , cut x 4 interfacing.
-Similarly to side panels, when using directional fabric cut it out as a mirror image.
+SLEEVE, cut x 2 external fabric + lining, cut x 4 interfacing.
+Similar to side panels, when using directional fabric, cut it out as a mirror image.

 All the basic cover pieces are drafted, now we are going to draft the PATCH POCKET and the ZIPPER POCKET.
-We will use the SLEEVE pattern piece as a base, so trace it on a seperate piece of paper or you can just draw on the back of the pattern piece.
+We will use the SLEEVE pattern piece as a base, so trace it on a separate piece of paper, or you can just draw on the back of the pattern piece.

-If you want, trace it to a seperate piece of paper and add 1 cm seam allowance on all sides, or add extra label to the sleeve pattern piece: PATCH POCKET, cut x 1 external fabric + lining, cut x 2 interfacing (11 cm / 14 cm)
+If you want, trace it to a separate piece of paper and add 1 cm seam allowance on all sides, or add an extra label to the sleeve pattern piece: PATCH POCKET, cut x 1 external fabric + lining, cut x 2 interfacing (11 cm / 14 cm)

 Lastly, we need to draft a SNAP CONNECTOR pattern piece.
 Start by drawing a rectangle 4 cm wide and 8 cm long (or whatever your measurement was).
 I like to round it on one side, but you can keep it as it is.
 Add 1 cm seam allowance around all sides and mark a snap placement 3 cm from the short edge.
 Cut it out and add a label to your pattern piece.

-Once all pattern pieces are drafted, you can gather the supplies needed to complete the project:
+Once all pattern pieces are drafted, you can gather the supplies to complete the project.
+You will need:

 • External fabric